volverjs/style/docs/contents/settings/colors.md

 ### Success Colors
-_Succes colors_ are used for success actions.
+_Success colors_ are used for success actions.
 They are defined in the `--color-success` CSS Custom Property and have 10 shades.

 <color-palette name="success"></color-palette>